github/codeql-learninglab-actions/README.md

 * `expectedResults` is an object that maps expected query filenames to a csv file detailing what the expected results for this query should be.
   Only the first expression for each row in the query results is checked.
+  If instead of a CSV filename, `false` is used, then the checker will assume that the CSV file has simply never been generated, and will print out the resulting output from the query for you to copy into a new file.

 To simplify course creation,
 we recommend structuring your course folder like so: